Vityacv/fearservmod/README.md

 Players can use "Call vote" -> "Next map" or "New map" to select specific map (to scroll list use PageUp/PageDown)<br>

-#### Additional options in ServerOptions0000.txt for all type of game servers:
+#### Additional options in ServerOptions0000.txt for all type of game servers
 1. Synchronize all objects on map for all players (bottles, boxes, etc)
 ```
 [Extra]
 SyncObjects=1
 ```

-#### OpenSpy is default master server, but if you want connect to alternative server, add following lines to gamecfg.txt:
+#### OpenSpy is default master server, but if you want connect to alternative server, add following lines to gamecfg.txt

 ```
 [Client]